Gambling statistics 2021: The definitive guide

 Age of sports betting and fantasy app users in 2021, by company

-Gender gap remains consistent in sports & fantasy sports gambling sector
+Gender gap remains consistent in sports and fantasy sports gambling sector

 Ethnicity of sports betting and fantasy app users in the US 2021